devdeem/secureform/README.md

 ## Usage
 Usage of the API will be added soon...

+## What can I validate?
+- FirstName
+- LastName
+- E-mail Address
+- Password

 ## License
 This project is licensed under the [Apache License 2.0](https://github.com/devdeem/secureform/blob/main/LICENSE).